DataLab-Platform/DataLab/doc/intro/tutorials/custom_func.rst

 .. figure:: ../../images/tutorials/custom_func/08.png

-    We can see in DataLab that a new image has been added to the "Image panel".
+    We can see in DataLab that a new image has been added to the "Image Panel".
 This image is the result of the execution of the script in Spyder.
 Here we have used the script without any modification, but we could have modified it to test new ideas, and then use the modified script in DataLab.